hackclub/hackclub/workshops/responsive_navbar/README.md

 ---
 name: 'Rebar'
-description: 'Build a full responsive navbar for your websites.'
+description: 'Build a fully responsive navbar for your websites.'
 author: '@faisalsayed10'
 ---